 What does a book editor do?
 Part 1

 Put simply, a book editor’s job is to critique, correct, and enhance an author’s manuscript.
 A good editor finds enjoyment in your genre and has experience in that genre.
-She loves a good story, appreciates the power of words, and has the skill to increase your likelihood of success.
+She loves a good story, appreciates the power of words, and has the skill and passion needed to propel you toward success.

 A “book edit” is not a single task.
 There are many different kinds of editing, which should be performed in stages.
 Some books need to go through every stage; others don’t.